helios-network/helios-backups-provider/README.md

 # Helios Backups Server

-A secure, high-performance backup server with CLI interface for serving Helios backup files.
+A secure, high-performance backup server with CLI interface for serving Helios backup files and their headers.

+## 🎯 What is it?

+Helios CDN Server is a lightweight server that:
+- ✅ Serves Helios backup files (.gz, .tar.gz)
+- ✅ Generates JSON headers for each snapshot
+- ✅ Limits download bandwidth
+- ✅ Runs in daemon mode

 ## 📦 Installation